Dear Members,

 Customers' relationship

-Details of customer relationship are given in the Business Responsibility and
+Details of customers' relationship are given in the Business Responsibility and

 Sustainability Report annexed to this Report.